Sports (Tokyo Jihen album): Release and promotion

 The first single released from the album was "Senkō Shōjo."
 It was released as a digital download in November 2007, two months after the release of their third album, Variety.
 It was written and recorded in the Variety sessions.

 The second single, "Nōdōteki Sanpunkan," was released three months before the album, in December 2009.
-Both singles has commercial tie-ups.
+Both singles had commercial tie-ups.
 "Senkō Shōjo" was used in Subaru Stella car commercials, and "Nōdōteki Sanpunkan" was used in an Ezaki Glico Watering KissMint gum commercial, featuring Sheena as the spokesperson.

 "Denpa Tsūshin", "Season Sayonara" and "Kachiikusa" were released in Chaku-uta and Chaku-Uta Full format prior to the album.
 "Kachiikusa" was used for the second batch of Watering KissMint commercials.
 It was released to radio, as well as cellphone download, on 16 January.
 It reached #30 on the Billboard Japan Hot 100 and #58 on the RIAJ Digital Track Chart Top 100.
 The band later performed this song on Music Station, a week before the album's release.

 "Sweet Spot" was released as a digital download on iTunes on 8 February.
 It reached #13 on the Billboard Japan Hot 100 the week of the album's release.

 Tokyo Jihen embarked on an all-country promotional concert tour, "Ultra C" (ウルトラC), in March 2010.